 We eat quite a lot of salmon.
-I don’t eat meat, but DH and Kipper are both carnivores, so I tend to make fish occasionally as a compromise to keep them quiet!
+I don’t eat meat, but DH and our daughter Kipper are both carnivores, so I make fish occasionally as a compromise to keep them quiet!
 Friday night dinner is typically a fishy meal – it is Shabbat, after all.

 But salmon on its own is pretty boring.
 You need to add a little something to liven it up a bit.

-This delicious crusty salmon was concocted for a Friday night dinner.
+This delicious crusty salmon with pine nuts, rosemary and orange, was concocted for a Friday night dinner.
 I was able to prepare it earlier in the day then pop it in the oven at the last minute.
 The topping of pine nuts, rosemary and orange was a doddle to prepare and the whole thing only took about 10 minutes to make (plus cooking).

 The pine nut crust also had the benefit of hiding the horrendous job someone had done cutting up the salmon.
 I won’t name and shame the supermarket where I bought it, but someone in their fish packing plant is more a fish-mangler than a fish-monger.
-I had to squash the salmon fillets back into some sort of shape before I could apply the crust, but once it was on, the disguise was perfect and they looked fab.
+I had to squash the salmon fillets back into some sort of shape before I could apply the pine nut crust, but once it was on, the disguise was perfect and they looked fab.
 The nutty crust baked beautifully, becoming golden and gorgeous in the hot oven.